Robert Allerton Park: House of the Golden Buddhas

-Avenue of the Chinese Musicians
+Avenue of the Musicians

-Connecting the Maze Garden to the Sunken Garden, the Avenue of Chinese Musicians features a dozen statues representing various flute, drum, and stringed-instrument players.
+Connecting the Maze Garden to the Sunken Garden, the Avenue of Musicians features a dozen statues representing various flute, drum, and stringed-instrument players.
 In 1912 this space was just a tree-lined avenue.
 The statues were moved from the Lost Garden located on the South Side of the park to this area in 1977.
 The present statues are copies of the originals purchased in England by Robert Allerton.

 Sun Singer

-The sculpture walk concludes with The Sun Singer, a copy of an Art Moderne bronze sculpted by Swedish artist Carl Milles (1875-1955) in 1919 to stand overlooking the harbor in Stockholm.
+The sculpture walk concludes with The Sun Singer, a copy of an Art Moderne bronze sculpted by Swedish artist Carl Milles (1875–1955) in 1919 to stand overlooking the harbor in Stockholm.
 Robert Allerton commissioned a reduced size copy in 1929, but the artist sent a 16-foot full−size casting instead.
 After the statue arrived John Gregg Allerton designed a three−tiered platform styled after the Altar of Heaven in the Forbidden City of Beijing as a base in 1932.

 The statue depicts the Greek sun god Apollo.
 On his helmet is the winged horse Pegasus, and relief figures of the nine Muses surround the base.
 Under his right foot is a tortoise, an allusion to the first lyre made of tortoise shell by Hermes and given to Apollo.

 The Sun Singer underwent a $39,000 restoration in June–July 2007 to remove vandal graffiti and restore the patina of the 16 ft, 2300 lb sculpture.

 Death of the Last Centaur

-Located in the forest past the formal gardens, this statue by the French artist Emile-Antoine Bourdelle (1861-1929) is of an allegorical scene, the death of Paganism.
+Located in the forest past the formal gardens, this statue by the French artist Emile-Antoine Bourdelle (1861–1929) is of an allegorical scene, the death of Paganism.
 In a hazardous process seldom used today, the figure was cast in bronze to which gold had been added.
 Half man, half horse, the centaur represents the musician Chiron, who offered his own life in exchange for that of Prometheus, the benefactor of the human race in ancient Greek mythology.

 After Robert Allerton purchased Death of the Last Centaur from Bourdelle in Paris in 1929, John Gregg Allerton designed this setting for it.
 The park's two major trails on the north side of the Sangamon River intersect here in the shape of a cross.
 A set of 60 concrete steps leads down toward the river, and four massive pillars stand at each end of the cross−path.

 Death of the Last Centaur can also be reached by car on Old Timber Road.
 There is a small parking lot and a wooded path to the sculpture.